nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 2. TaskManager shows a list of task
 3. User requests to edit a task
 4. TaskManager brings task to the center of the window and asks user which field they would like to edit
-5. User requests to edit a specific field eg. "Edit Title"
+5. User requests to edit a specific field e.g. "Edit Title"
 6. TaskManager returns the title to the command line for editing and asks user to edit the title
 7. User edits title
 8. TaskManager edits title accordingly and asks user to exit edit or continue editing by typing "edit title" again